spinnaker/governance/sig-bug-triage-process.md

 1.  **Marked with the label "contributions welcome".** This is an indicator that we don't know anyone who will be working on the issue, but we would be interested in discussing it further if a contributor could be found.
-Please also add a message to the bug describing the situation:
+Please also add a message to the issue describing the situation:

     > Thanks for filing the issue.
 Unfortunately, no one is available to work on
     > this at the moment, but we welcome contributions from our community.
-    > Before starting work on it, we'd strongly encourage you to discuss your
+    > We strongly encourage you to discuss your
-    > plans here or on the SIG's \[slack channel](https://join.spinnaker.io/).
+    > plans here or on the SIG's \[slack channel](https://join.spinnaker.io/) before you start workin on the issue.

-    Add the `no-lifecycle` tag if the issue represents a bug that shouldn't be automatically closed just because no one is available to fix it right now.
+By default, each issue is closed automatically after enough time passes with no one available to fix it.
+If the issue needs to remain open, add the `no-lifecycle` tag, which prevents it from being closed.```
     Add the tag `beginner friendly` if it looks like an issue that a new contributor could help with, which will also prevent it from being automatically closed.